Carnation Walling - Window Bucking

-Use some double sided tape to fix the polyethylene sheet to the Cavity bucking so it does not flap around and get in the way.
+Use some bits of 2" double sided tape to fix the polyethylene sheet to the Cavity bucking so it does not flap around and get in the way.

-Get the vertical 2x4 batons screwed on at the earliest opportunity.
-When fitting you need a 3/4" spacer to take the place of the thin plywood and the thick plywood.
+As needed, get the additional vertical 2x4 batons (and horizontal as appropriate) added at the earliest opportunity.
+When fitting you need a 3/4" spacer (from a vertical baton) to take the place of the 3/4" particleboard.
 This is to hold the vertical 2x4 baton the right distance (3/4") from the edge.
 From a horizontal baton the spacer needed is 2-1/4".

 Make and fit padded cross into Protruding Bucking